alexa/ask-sdk-controls/doc/userGuide.md

 ![Fruit Shop](img/fruitShopControlTree.png 'Fruit Shop Control tree')

-The four leaf controls are all instances of built-in controls that are customized what is the for their usage in this skill while the containers are custom controls that are unique to this skill.
+The four leaf controls are all instances of built-in controls that are customized for their usage in this skill, while the containers are custom controls that are unique to this skill.
 This is a common pattern as built-in controls are generic and encapsulate domain-agnostic functionality such as "obtain a date from the user" while custom controls provide the higher-level and application-specific behaviors.